(A) This Policy

 - Views and opinions: your views on Candidates or Participants, where applicable.

-Lawful basis for Processing Personal Data: In Processing your Personal Data in connection with the purposes set out in this Policy, we may rely on one or more of the following legal bases:
+Lawful basis for Processing Personal Data: In processing your Personal Data in connection with the purposes set out in this Policy, we may rely on one or more of the following legal bases:

-- we have obtained your prior express consent to the Processing (this legal basis is only used in relation to Processing that is entirely voluntary – it is not used for Processing that is necessary or obligatory in any way);
+- we have obtained your prior expressed consent to the Processing (this legal basis is only used in relation to Processing that is entirely voluntary – it is not used for Processing that is necessary or obligatory in any way);

 - the Processing is necessary in connection with any contract that you may enter into with us;

 - the Processing is required by applicable law;